Phases of clinical research: Efficacy vs effectiveness

 When a study assesses efficacy, it is looking at whether the drug given in the specific manner described in the study is able to influence an outcome of interest (e.g. tumor size) in the chosen population (e.g. cancer patients with no other ongoing diseases).
 When a study is assessing effectiveness, it is determining whether a treatment will influence the disease.
 In an effectiveness study, it is essential that participants are treated as they would be when the treatment is prescribed in actual practice.
 That would mean that there should be no aspects of the study designed to increase compliance above those that would occur in routine clinical practice.
 The outcomes in effectiveness studies are also more generally applicable than in most efficacy studies (for example does the patient feel better, come to the hospital less or live longer in effectiveness studies as opposed to better test scores or lower cell counts in efficacy studies).
 There is usually less rigid control of the type of participant to be included in effectiveness studies than in efficacy studies, as the researchers are interested in whether the drug will have a broad effect in the population of patients with the disease.

-Success rate
+Failure rate

-Phase II clinical programs historically have experienced the lowest success rate of the four development phases.
-In 2010, the percentage of Phase II trials that proceeded to Phase III was 18%, and only 31% of developmental candidates advanced from Phase II to Phase III, in a large study of trials conducted over 2006–2015.
+Phase I trials historically have experienced the lowest success, having about a 66% failure rate due mainly to adverse effects and other toxicity concerns.
+A 2022 review found that about 90% of drug candidates fail over the course of Phases I-III, mainly due to absence of therapeutic efficacy, toxicity, non-specific drug properties, poor strategic planning, and recognition that the compound will not succeed commercially.